-God assures us that as condemnation passed upon all in Adam, so he has arranged for a new head, father or lifegiver for the race, into whom all may be transferred by faith and obedience and that as all in Adam shared the curse of death, so all in Christ will share the blessing of restitution; the Church being an exception.
-(Rom.
-5: 12, 18, 19) Thus seen, the death of Jesus, the undefiled, the sinless one, was a complete settlement toward God of the sin of Adam.
-As one man had sinned, and all in him had shared his curse, his penalty, so Jesus, having paid the penalty of that one sinner, bought not only Adam, but all his posterity-all men- who by heredity shared his weaknesses and sins and the penalty of these-death.
-Our Lord, "the man Christ Jesus," himself unblemished, approved, and with a perfect seed or race in him, unborn, likewise untainted with sin, gave his all of human life and title as the full ransom-price for Adam and the race or seed in him when sentenced.
+18, 19.)
+Thus seen, the death of Jesus, the undefiled, the sinless one, was a complete settlement toward God of the sin of Adam.
+As one man had sinned, and all in him had shared his curse, his penalty, so Jesus, having endured the penalty of that one, provided Adam's and all of his posterity's ransom-all men-who by heredity shared his weaknesses and sins and the penalty of these,-death.
+Our Lord, "the man Christ Jesus," himself unblemished, approved, and with a perfect seed or race in him, unborn, untainted with sin, gave his human all as the ransom-price for Adam and the race or seed in him when sentenced.

-After fully purchasing the lives of Adam and his race, Christ offers to adopt as his seed, his children, all of Adam's race who will accept the terms of his New Covenant and thus by faith and obedience come into the family of God and receive everlasting life.
-Thus the Redeemer will "see his seed [as many of Adam's seed as will accept adoption, upon his conditions] and prolong his days [resurrection to a higher than human plane, being granted him by the Father as a reward for his obedience]," and all in the most unlikely way; by the sacrifice of life and posterity.
-And thus it is written: "As all in Adam die, even so all in Christ shall be made alive."
-Corrected translation, 1 Cor.
-15: 22
+After fully purchasing the lives of Adam and his race, Christ will accept as his seed, his children, all of Adam's race who will accept the terms of his New Covenant and thus by faith and obedience come into the family of God and receive everlasting life.
+Thus the Redeemer will "see his seed [as many of Adam's seed as will accept sonship, upon his conditions] and prolong his days [resurrection to a higher than human plane, being granted him by the Father as a reward for his obedience]," and all in the most unlikely way;-by the sacrifice of life and posterity.
+And thus it is written: "As all in Adam die, even so all in Christ shall be made alive."-Corrected translation, 1 Cor.
+15:22.

 The injury we received through Adam's fall (we suffered no injustice) is, by God's favor, to be more than offset with favor through Christ; and all will sooner or later (in God's "due time") have a full opportunity to be restored to the same standing that Adam enjoyed before he sinned.
-Those who do not receive a full knowledge and, by faith, an enjoyment of this favor of God in the present time (and such are the great majority, including children and heathen) will assuredly have these privileges in the next age, or "world to come," the dispensation or age to follow the present.
-To this end, "all that are in their graves...shall come forth."
-As each one (whether in this age or the next) becomes fully aware of the ransom-price given by our Lord Jesus, and of his subsequent privileges, he is considered as on trial, as Adam was; and obedience brings lasting life, and disobedience lasting death-the "second death."
+Those who do not receive a full knowledge and, by faith, an enjoyment of this favor of God in the present time (and such are the great majority, including children and heathen) will assuredly have these privileges in the world to come.
+To this end, "all that are in their graves ... shall come forth."
+As each one (whether in this age or the next) becomes fully aware of the ransomprice given by our Lord Jesus, and of his subsequent privileges, he is considered as on trial, as Adam was; and obedience brings lasting life, and disobedience lasting death-the "second death."
 Perfect obedience, however, without perfect ability to render it, is not required of any.
-Under the Covenant of Grace, members of the Church during the Gospel age have had the righteousness of Christ imputed to them by faith, to make up their unavoidable deficiencies through the weakness of the flesh.
+Under the Covenant of Grace members of the Church during the Gospel age, have had the righteousness of Christ imputed to them by faith, to make up their unavoidable deficiencies through the weaknesses of the flesh.
 Divine Grace will also operate toward "whosoever will" of the world during the Millennial age.
 Not until physical perfection is reached (which will be the privilege of all before the close of the Millennial age) will absolute moral perfection be expected.
 That new trial, the result of the ransom and the New Covenant, will differ from the trial in Eden, in that in it the acts of each one will affect only his own future.